Leave No Trace Principles

 Final Words: Every Trek Is a Promise

 Every step you take leaves a footprint.
-Make sure it blends into nature, not fights against it.
+Make sure it blends with nature rather than harming it.

 Missed planning a trek for May or June?